 In this project, improved cook stoves will be installed to replace the open stoves commonly used in the area.
 The improved stoves come with a patented air regulation technology that leads to better combustion i.e. increased efficiency and reduced smoke.
 The stoves reduce black carbon emissions by 40 per cent, reducing respiratory issues associated with indoor air pollution.
 The stoves meanwhile require 50 to 60 per cent less fuel and 50 per cent less cooking time to provide the same output.
 This means that households regain time otherwise spent for gathering firewood and cooking; with more time, women have more opportunities, and children can do more schoolwork.
 Less fuel required also means reduced CO2 emissions and avoided deforestation.

 The activity is implemented in cooperation with Global Himalayan Expedition (GHE).
-GHE is the first-of-its-kind social impact initiative in India, which combines development initiatives with a focus on providing clean energy, digital education, health access, carbon offset, while leveraging sustainable tourism as a means to create positive social impact.
+GHE is the first initiative of its kind in India.
+It combines development projects with a focus on providing clean energy, digital literacy, healthcare and climate protection, using sustainable tourism as a means to achieve a positive social impact.
 Their focus is on reaching out to marginalized communities living in the remotest parts of India, to promote sustainable and inclusive progress.
 This initiative has been recognized by the United Nations for its work on energy access and livelihood creation through tourism and has also won several awards at national and international arena.
 Since 2013, GHE has electrified more than 160 villages and impacted the lives of more than 100,000 villagers in the remote parts of India.
-This will be the initiative’s first improved cook stove project, and myclimate supports GHE to develop the project as a carbon offset project.
+This will be the initiative’s first improved cook stove project, and myclimate supports GHE to develop the project as a climate protection project.

 Reduced time for collecting firewood